front-commerce/developers.front-commerce.com/source/docs/advanced/graphql/remote-schemas.md

 ## Exposing an entire remote schema

-The simplest use case is to entire the whole remote schema in your existing application.
+The simplest use case is to expose the whole remote schema in your existing application.

 In this example, we are going to illustrate this feature by exposing the [Pokemon GraphQL API](https://graphql-pokemon.now.sh/) in our eCommerce application… you may find it useful if you are selling Pokemon related goodies! :-)